sprucelabsai/workspace.sprucebot-skills-kit/packages/react-heartwood-components/README.md

 ## Running Storybook locally

-1. From `packages/react-heartwood-components`, run `yarn storybook`.
+1. From `packages/react-heartwood-components`, run `yarn storybook`
 2. If you need to load additional stylesheets, i.e. from `sprucebot-heartwood`, you can specify them in `.env` as `STYLESHEETS`

 ## Adding stories